EFFAB will be attending the 64th annual meeting of the European Federation of Animal Science in Na

 May 15: 09:00 - 13:00 Satellite workshop: miRNA workshop (Location: Casa Lombardia, Brussels)

-Please go to the EADGENE_S website to register.
+Please go to the EADGENE_S website for the results.

 Animal breeders welcome Council commitment to European research, innovation and science